-Courtney is from the Suquamish Tribe and is currently in her senior year at the University of Washington, where she focuses on Communication and American Indian Studies.
-She is passionate about creativity, community and effective communication and hopes to continue fostering these values during her internship at Pyramid.
-Courtney’s most recent projects include assisting in planning a virtual graduation for the UW Communication Leadership Graduates of 2021, as well as taking on the role as a Resident Advisor on campus, where she manages her building’s Instagram page, hosts exciting events for residents and encourages building meaningful relationships within the UW Residential Life community.
+Courtney is from the Suquamish Tribe and is a recent undergraduate from the University of Washington, where she focused on Communication and American Indian Studies.
+She is passionate about creativity, community and effective communication and hopes to continue fostering these values during her work at Pyramid.
+Courtney’s most recent projects include social media strategy, content creation, and event planning for clients such as IllumiNative, the Chief Seattle Club and the Washington Conservation Action.

 Kate is a queer digital strategist with a storytelling background.
 They are a careful listener, invested in helping clients tell their stories and connect with their communities online.
 They draw from a range experience in creating digital spaces for progressive change-makers, with an emphasis on equity-focused healthcare.
 Their recent clients include Byrd Barr Place, Pacific Hospital PDA, Black Future Co-op Fund, and Friendship House.